 - Containerized trees can be stored 7-14 days if the roots are kept moist until they can be planted.

 Digging the Hole

-- The hole should be 2 to 3 times as big as the container.
+- The hole should be 2 to 3 times wider than the container.

-- 10-12 inches deep should be the size of your hole.
+- The hole should be the same depth as the root ball.
 Make sure that the root collar is even with the ground level when planted.

 Root Mass Inspection

 - Remove the container by placing the tree on its side.

 - Make four to five cuts across the sides and bottom of the root mass using a knife to cut any circling roots.

 - Use your fingers to straighten out and loosen up the roots.

 - Always make sure that the tree is straight before filling.